kyverno/policy-reporter-docs/content/01. guide/helm-chart-core.md

 By default, the Policy Reporter UI processes only the Policy Reporter REST API running in the same cluster.
 If you are working in a multi-cluster environment and running Policy Reporter in each cluster, it can be annoying to switch between the different UIs of each cluster.
 To solve this problem, it is possible to configure additional Policy Reporter REST APIs from external clusters and switch between them as needed.

-The APIs must be accessible for Policy Reporter UI, currently no additional authentication is supported.
+The APIs must be accessible for Policy Reporter UI, currently only HTTP Basic authentication is supported.
 Make sure that you make your APIs available only internally.

 You can use the the `ui.clusterName` configuration to set the name of the default Cluster API, default is `Default`.